askrier/cs_308_portfolio/02_simulation/ANALYSIS.md

     *  As long as there are no attributes that cannot be described with the current available input fields, all that would need to be changed is the SimData class to adjust for how many types of cells it has, and the cell class itself would be made to be able to implement the decision making.
 The rest of the infrastructure should be able to handle any type of simulation and rules handed to it as long as it is within certain criterea.

 * Are the dependencies between the parts clear and easy to find (e.g., public methods and parameters) or do they exist through "back channels" (e.g., static calls, order of method call, requirements for specific subclass types)?
     * Class dependencies are pretty clear and easy to find, the assumed state of a method is private, but the public ones are almost all getters, and setters when necessary.
+The variables are also generally easy to find within a class as most have them are outlined in the definitions.

 * What makes it readable or not (i.e., do classes and methods do what you expect and have logic that is clear and easy to follow)?
 Give specific examples.
     * Using class GameOfLifeCell